 On the first Saturday in May is the Kentucky Derby, contested at 1 ¼ miles at Churchill Downs in Louisville, Ky.
 Two weeks later is the 1 3/16-mile Preakness Stakes at Pimlico Race Course in Baltimore, Md.
 Three weeks following in Elmont, N.Y. is the Belmont Stakes, dubbed the “Test of the Champion” because one lap around Belmont Park’s huge 1 ½-mile oval is the longest distance most of its entrants will ever race.

-In addition to the “classic” races for 3-year-olds each spring, Thoroughbred racing, since 1984, has had a championship event in the fall known as the Breeders’ Cup World Championships.
+In addition to the “classic” races for 3-year-olds each spring, Thoroughbred racing has had a championship event in the fall known as the Breeders’ Cup World Championships since 1984.
 The Breeders’ Cup is North America’s richest racing event, with $26 million in prize money up for grabs in 15 races over two days.
-National pride is also on the line because the event annually attracts many of the best Thoroughbreds, jockeys and trainers from around the world.
+The event annually attracts many of the best Thoroughbreds, jockeys and trainers from around the world.

 The Breeders’ Cup is generally held on the last weekend of October or the first weekend of November, and the host track usually changes from year-to-year.